Article II, § 6 of the Constitution of New Mexico provides:

 See also United States v.
 Romero, in which the court stated, in dicta, that the right conferred under article II, § 6 is not absolute and is subject to reasonable regulation.8

 In 2004, the Supreme Court of New Mexico interpreted the meaning of the last phrase of the first sentence of article II, § 6, which reads “nothing herein shall be held to permit the carrying of concealed weapons.”
 In State ex rel.
 New Mexico Voices for Children, Inc. v.
 Denko, the court upheld a statute allowing license holders to carry concealed handguns (N.M.
 Stat.
 Ann. §§ 29-19-1 – 29-19-13),9 rejecting the argument that the phrase prohibits the carrying of concealed weapons.10 The court held:

-See Local Authority to Regulate Firearms in New Mexico for a summary for cases that have analyzed the preemptive effect of art.
-II, § 6.
+See Local Authority to Regulate Firearms in New Mexico for a summary for cases that have analyzed the preemptive effect of Article II, Section 6.

 - 853 P.2d 126 (N.M.
 Ct.
 App.
 1993).

 - 669 P.2d 261, 264 (N.M.
 Ct.
 App.
 1983).

 - 485 P.2d 737 (N.M.
 Ct.
 App.
 1971).

 - Id. at 738.

 - 484 F.2d 1324, 1327 (10th Cir.
 1973).

 - 2004-NMSC-11, 135 N.M.
 439, 90 P.3d 458,